 Who belongs to ESA?

 Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
-Slovenia is an Associate Member.
+Slovenia and Latvia are Associate Members.
 Canada takes part in some projects under a cooperation agreement.

 Where is ESA located?

 - ESA's headquarters are in Paris which is where policies and programmes are decided.
 ESA also has sites in a number of European countries, each of which has different responsibilities:

 - EAC, the European Astronauts Centre in Cologne, Germany;